It was almost indiscernible, but the Englischer Garten gave it away. Munich was changing.

 Even on the small digital viewfinder of my camera, the sumptuous design shone through.

-The immaculate white buildings gleamed off the display, the contrast heightened by the rosy triangular rooves of the pavilions.
+The immaculate white buildings gleamed off the display, the contrast heightened by the rosy triangular roofs of the pavilions.

 Nymphenburg was more idealized than my childhood imaginings of the perfect dollhouse.
-However, this was no dollhouse, this was someone’s 490-acre palace.
+However, this was no dollhouse; this was someone’s 490-acre palace.
+Or had been.

-As I began the tour of the main building, my initial awe at the frescoes and furnishings wore off to something I did not expect to feel amongst such opulence.
+As I began the tour of the main building, my initial awe at the frescoes and furnishings gave way to something I did not expect to feel amidst such opulence.
 I felt pity.

 Nymphenburg was impressive, but it was also empty.
-For all its grand history, the great rooms were uninhabited, devoid of its former royal occupants and their associated events.
+For all its grand history, the great rooms were uninhabited, devoid of their former royal occupants and their associated events.

 Even on a sunny afternoon, the inner chambers had only a few lethargic tourists circulating, attention split between the last possessions of a royal dynasty and the prospect of ice cream after the tour.